🏄 137 SPOTS. 7-DAY FORECASTS. 100% FREE — EXPLORE NOW

 What is the water temperature at Kill Devil Hills?

-The current water temperature at Kill Devil Hills is 52°F. A 5/4mm wetsuit with boots and gloves is recommended.
+The current water temperature at Kill Devil Hills is 68°F. A springsuit or shorty wetsuit is recommended.

 What is the surf like at Kill Devil Hills today?